easz/doze-tweak/README.md

 ## Doze Device Idle State Transition

- - Actually there are two state machine running in parallel
+ - Actually there are two state machines running in parallel
- - Any **IDLE** state is where Doze is active and battery usaage gets reduced.
+ - In any **IDLE** state the Doze mode is active and battery usaage gets reduced.

 ![Light Doze](diagram/light-doze.svg)